 The cottage has 2 bedrooms, 1.5 baths, and 1,443 square feet.

-Thanks to Larry for telling me about it!
-For more photos and information about the house: the Lila Delman listing and the article in Providence Journal.
+the Lila Delman listing and the article in Providence Journal.